prawn-cake/shuriken/README.md

 Shuriken
 =============
-Shuriken is a monitoring agent which allows to do passive checks for Shuriken monitoring system vie mod-ws-arbiter.
+Shuriken is a monitoring agent which allows to do passive checks for Shinken monitoring system via mod-ws-arbiter.

 For more information see https://github.com/shinken-monitoring/mod-ws-arbiter